boots-edu/textbook/source/text/0-introduction/setup.md

 Now that you have a programming environment, it is time to complete the first coding exercise to test everything.

-Click this link to get your own copy of the starter assignment on Github Classroom:
+On the original Canvas Assignment page that took you to this page, there should be a link to the GitHub Classroom assignment.
+Click on that link to go to the starter assignment on Github Classroom.
-***Insert new link here***

 You may need to reload the page manually.
 The process should not take long.
 When the repository is ready, you should see a new link: